roscopeco/anos/docs/Processes.md

 * Set up the new process' memory in the way it expects
 * Ensure everything is set up so that the new process receives CPU time

-The way this works in Anos is designed around the core design principles in the [Three Pillars](ThreePillars.md).

 In more detail, the flow looks like this:

 ![Detailed Process Startup Flow](../images/diagrams/Process%20Creation%20-%20System%20Perspective.svg)